Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 560 Ti 448 will be 127% quicker than the Radeon HD 4850 512MB in general, due to its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 560 Ti 448 should in theory be a lot better than the Radeon HD 4850 512MB in general. (explain)

-Texel RateThe GeForce GTX 560 Ti 448 is quite a bit (about 64%) faster with regards to anisotropic filtering than the Radeon HD 4850 512MB. (explain)
+Texel RateThe GeForce GTX 560 Ti 448 should be much (approximately 64%) better at texture filtering than the Radeon HD 4850 512MB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 560 Ti 448 is superior to the Radeon HD 4850 512MB, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 560 Ti 448 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison